From left to right: Taichi, Inaba, Yui, Aoki, and Nagase.

 Yui gives one to Taichi in episode 12.
 However, she just said it as an example of her current issue of avoiding the subject, which she's been doing the entire time since her attempted rape and how she used to be strong and now relies almost solely on everyone else.

-Chihiro gave one to Yui near the end of Nise Random arc during their sports event, which caught Yui completely off guard and lost to Chihiro's team, as he had planned.
+Chihiro gave one to Yui near the end of the Nise Random arc during their sports event, which distracted Yui enough for Chihiro's team to win, as he had planned.

 Love Epiphany: Inaba has one with the help of Heartseed of all people.